zaoyang/30-days-of-web-development/day-14/day-14.cq.md

 |  font-size: 1em  | <p style="font-size:1em">Howdy!</p>  |
 | font-size: 100%  | <p style="font-size:100%">Howdy!</p> |

-Now let's see what happens when we use the same number for each unit type.
+Now let's see what happens when we use the same value for each unit type (5 is the value we'll be using).
 Notice how much larger em is than 5%?
 You can't even see 5%, and 5em is huge.

 | font-size: value |               Example               |
 | :--------------: | :---------------------------------: |